How will musical study benefit my child?

 For year 1 and 2: two weekly lessons, up to the famous Humoresque

-For year 3 (level of concerto’s) also ten 30-minute private lessons (as the children become more advanced, the lesson times may increase)
+For year 3 (level of concerto’s) also ten 30-minute private lessons (as the children become more advanced, the lesson times may increase) Possibly participation in a concours

 Furthermore a Christmas and a Winter Concert, and two solo recitals.

-Participation in the annual Pinksterworskhop at Whitsun is obligatory/strongly recommended, prices will be listed in January (please contact me if you are in financial need).
+Participation in the annual Pinksterworskhop at Whitsun is obligatory/strongly recommended, Prices will be listed in January (please contact me if you are in financial need).

 Group classes have students at the same level of learning, regardless of age.
 They play music together, work on key points in the pieces that they are all learning, play musical games, play solo’s for each other, make friends and have fun!
 The length of both kinds of lessons (45 – 60 minutes) varies according to the level of the student.